sheel-gandhi/kickstarter-analysis/README.md

 ![Kickstarter_added_columns](https://user-images.githubusercontent.com/108366412/177682978-bcb9b9c0-0ec6-4dec-b3ec-2a6aaca23e4b.png)

 The following parent category chart derived from a Pivot table, shows Outcomes of campaigns across all parent categories.
 From the chart, it can be derived that theater category has the highest number of campaigns and has 60% success ratio.
-Other successful categories are music and film& video.
+Other successful categories are Music and Film & video.
 Categories such as Journalism, Food and Publishing has the least number of successful campaigns

 ![image](https://user-images.githubusercontent.com/108366412/177681019-fde3d4e4-1492-4459-90f3-1129b2746839.png)